CivityNL/SCOREwater-Java/civity-rest-client/README.md

 # Civity REST client

 Java library for doing HTTP requests to and from HTTP server.
 The library acts as a wrapper around the Apache HTTP components library and allows us to create new implementations should this library be replaced for whatever reason.
 To use this library, check out the SCOREwater-Java repository from Github.
-Use Maven to install the library
+Use Maven to install the library.

 `
 cd <directory_where_you_want_to_clone>